This is a foundational article to understand power dynamics.

 But it’s still not ideal.
 You are downplaying her non-reply, but you are also still the one down.

-And if you two aren’t very close, here is the power move reply:
+And if you two aren’t very close, and you’re meeting in person, here is the one-up:

 You: That’s how life goes most of the times. (looking at her with a fake embarrassed expression) Sorry… I’m really bad with names…